 Nestled in the gorgeous Blue Ridge Mountains, this quirky mountain town boasts tons of fun things to do and unbelievable views.

-Last fall, we took our first ever fall camping trip there and LOVED it.
-We knew that we had to come back in the summer to truly appreciate everything that Asheville has to offer.
+Last fall, we took our first-ever fall camping trip there and LOVED it.
+We knew that we had to return in the summer to truly appreciate everything Asheville offers.

 There’s so much to do that there was no way to do it all in one weekend.
 I loved our trip, but we only got around to a fraction of the things that I was excited about.

 Here are all of the reasons you should take that summer camping trip!

 Asheville is notoriously expensive.
 Its population has exploded and tourism has increased exponentially over the past couple of years.
 So, when I started looking around for hotels, I was floored by how much they cost!

 For mid-range hotels (Best Western, Holiday Inn, Wyndham, etc.) we were looking at $240+ per night on the weekend.
 Which I just wasn’t willing to spend.
 Luckily, we don’t mind camping, in fact, we looked forward to it!

 And camping is a MUCH cheaper alternative to the pricey hotels!

 I found an amazing campground just east of the city that is perfect for summer camping in Asheville.
 Seriously, there is so much to do at this little campground and it is so beautiful that you don’t even need to leave it to enjoy your mountain getaway.